Patrick Woods-Toth: Early career and karting

 After losing his parents at a young age, Woods-Toth was raised by his grandparents and developed his passion for motorsports from his grandfather, with whom he'd drive ATVs and snowmobiles for a number of years.
-At the age of 14, Woods-Toth joined the Ron Fellows Karting Championship, and he would go onto win the 2022 edition of the championship alongside the Canadian Karting Championship and the Canadian Open Championship.
+At the age of fourteen, Woods-Toth joined the Ron Fellows Karting Championship, and he would go onto win the 2022 edition of the championship alongside the Canadian Karting Championship and the Canadian Open Championship.
 At the conclusion of 2022, Woods-Toth attended the Radford Racing School in Arizona thanks to the F4 US Scholarship Award, which he earned from his performances in Fellows' local karting championship.

 Formula 4 United States Championship

 In 2023, Woods-Toth graduated to Formula 4 competition, competing in the Formula 4 United States Championship with Crosslink Kiwi Motorsport.
 In his debut race, he claimed a podium finish, falling short to race-winner Carl Bennett.
-During the second race meeting, at Road America, Woods-Toth claimed his first career F4 race victory.
+During the second race meeting, at Road America, he claimed his first career F4 race victory.
 He would claim three more over the course of the season, adding another during the Road America weekend alongside one each at Mid-Ohio and Circuit of the Americas.
-Across the 18-race season, Woods-Toth stood on the podium 14 times, culminating in him earning the championship title at season's end.
+Across the eighteen-race season, Woods-Toth stood on the podium fourteen times, culminating in him earning the championship title at season's end.
 Alongside his championship victory, Woods-Toth earned a scholarship to compete in the Formula Regional Americas Championship in 2024.